 - 50g sugar snap peas

-- Then make 2 horizontal cuts one above the other and finally, chop down across the width of the onion.
-Peel the carrots and cut into dice with the celery.
+- Cut the onion in half and peel off the skin, then finely chop.
+Peel the carrots and dice with the celery.
 Peel the garlic and use a garlic crusher or grate on the fine side of a box grater.

 - Dissolve the chicken stock cube in the boiling water and pour into the mince mixture with the Worcestershire sauce, stirring to combine.
 Bring to a simmer and then cook for 10 minutes until thickened, stirring occasionally.
 Stir in the frozen peas and place in a small ovenproof dish.
 Set aside to allow a skin to form.
 This will make it easier to spread the potatoes in an even layer on top.

 - Preheat the oven to 180C / 350F / gas mark 4.
-Peel the potatoes and cut into dice.
-Place in a saucepan half filled with water over a medium heat and add a pinch of salt, if using.
-Cook for 10-12 minutes or until tender.
-To check piece one with the tip of a sharp knife and you should feel no resistance.
+Peel and dice the potatoes.
+Steam the potatoes for 10-12 minutes, or until tender, with a pinch of salt (optional).
+To check, piece one with the tip of a sharp knife and you should feel no resistance.

-- About 5 minutes before the pie is due to come out of the oven, put a saucepan fitted with a petal steamer over a medium heat.
-Add the sugar snap peas and cook for 1-2 minutes until just tender.
-Drain and arrange on plates with the Shepherd’s pie to serve.
+- About 5 minutes before the pie is due to come out of the oven, steam the sugar snap peas for 1-2 minutes until just tender.
+Drain and arrange on plates with the Shepherd's pie to serve.

-This recipe can be made up to 3 days in advance and kept covered with clingfilm in the fridge.
+This recipe can be made up to 3 days in advance and kept covered with cling film in the fridge ready to cook.
 It can also be frozen for up to 1 month.
 The recipe can also be scaled up so you could make a double batch and then freeze individual portions in suitable containers.
-Defrost before reheating in the oven or microwave until piping hot.
+Defrost on the bottom shelf of the fridge before reheating once in the oven at 180C / 350F/ gas mark 4 covered with tin foil for about 20 minutes or cover with a plate if using a i microwave – just make sure it is until piping hot before serving.